SUSE/hanadb_exporter/README.md

 Even using this way, the SAP HANA database connector package must be installed independently (see [Installation](#installation)).

-After that we need to create the configuration file as `/usr/etc/hanadb_exporter/my-exporter.json` (the name is relevant as we will use it to start the daemon).
+After that we need to create the configuration file as `/etc/hanadb_exporter/my-exporter.json` (the name is relevant as we will use it to start the daemon).
 The [config.json.example](./config.json.example) can be used as example (the example file is stored in `/usr/etc/hanadb_exporter` folder too).

 The default [metrics file](./metrics.json) is stored in `/usr/etc/hanadb_exporter/metrics.json`.
+If a new `metrics.json` is stored in `/etc/hanadb_exporter` this will be used.

-The logging configuration file can be updated as well to customize it (stored in `/usr/etc/hanadb_exporter/logging_config.ini`)
+The logging configuration file can be updated as well to customize changing the new configuration file `logging.config_file` entry (default one available in `/usr/etc/hanadb_exporter/logging_config.ini`).

 Now, the exporter can be started as a daemon.
-As we can have multiple `hanadb_exporter` instances running in one machine, the service is created using a template file, so an extra information must be given to `systemd` (this is done adding the `@` keyword after the service name together with the name of the configuration file created previously in `/usr/etc/hanadb_exporter/{name}.json`):
+As we can have multiple `hanadb_exporter` instances running in one machine, the service is created using a template file, so an extra information must be given to `systemd` (this is done adding the `@` keyword after the service name together with the name of the configuration file created previously in `/etc/hanadb_exporter/{name}.json`):
 ```
 # All the command must be executed as root user
 systemctl start hanadb_exporter@my-exporter